blue-luke/ckad-exercises/e.observability.md

 ### Lots of pods are running in `qa`,`alan`,`test`,`production` namespaces.
 All of these pods are configured with liveness probe.
 Please list all pods whose liveness probe are failed in the format of `<namespace>/<pod name>` per line.

+Don't forget k get events
+No need to write to file
+Can grep for -i 'Liveness probe failed'
+This produces a table
+Then | awk '{print $1,$5}'

+Select all pods.
+Fine
+In these 4 namespaces.
+Manually, write to a file Filter for a liveness = failed.
+No idea.
+Perhaps filter by available?
+Is this a label?
+List as namespace/pod name.
+No idea

 <details><summary>show</summary>
 <p>